 According to neuroscientist Matthew Walker, I'm doing severe damage to my health—and life—by not sleeping enough.
 He also warns, in the strongest possible terms about the harms of caffeine to the body.

-"The decimation of sleep throughout industrialised nations is having a catastrophic impact on our health, our wellness, even the safety and education of our children.
+"The decimation of sleep throughout industrialised nations is having a catastrophic impact on our health and our wellness.
+It could even extend to affect the safety and education of our children.
 It's a silent sleep-loss epidemic.
-It's fast becoming one of the greatest challenges we face in the 21st century," Walker, an expert in sleep at UC Berkeley and author of the best-selling book, told a rapt TED audience on Thursday.
+It's fast becoming one of the greatest challenges we face in the 21st century," Walker, an expert in Sleep at UC Berkeley and author of the best-selling book, told a rapt TED audience on Thursday.

 - It makes you dumber, more forgetful, unable to learn new things,